 - The person often discredits you by pointing out your flaws, reminding you of your past mistakes, or using other personal information or inside knowledge of your insecurities against you.

-- Since the relationship started (or just when you are with the other person), you feel less confident in your ability to express your feelings, opinions, wants and needs and feel you can’t make your own decisions.
+- Since the relationship started (or just when you are with the person), you feel less confident in your ability to express your feelings, opinions, wants and needs, and feel you can’t make your own decisions.

 - The other person always finds a way to turn their own mistakes around, blaming you or others, changing the subject or somehow avoiding admitting they were wrong or apologizing for their actions.

-- The other person retells stories, events, and memories in a way that is very different than you remember, insisting that your memory is not accurate.
+- The other person retells stories, events, and memories in a way that is very different from what you remember, insisting that your memory is not accurate.

 - The other person uses guilt, indignant anger, or other forms of emotional manipulation to get you to change your mind about something, see things their way, or make a different decision.